 Legal age of marriage

 There is no minimum age of marriage in Lebanon.
 Instead, religious communities have personal status laws governing marriage, divorce and inheritance.
 Some of these personal status laws allow girls younger than 15 to marry.

-On 7 December 2016, the Lebanese parliament’s Administration and Justice Committee agreed to abolish Article 522 of the Penal Code, which allows rapists to avoid prosecution if they marry their victims.
+In August 2017, Lebanese lawmakers voted to abolish Article 522 of the Penal Code, which allows rapists to avoid prosecution if they marry their victims.

 Lebanon also works to address child marriage in Syrian refugee camps.

 CARE, ‘To protect her honour’: Child marriage in emergencies – the fatal confusion between protecting girls and sexual violence, 2015

 Human Rights Watch, Lebanon: Pass Bill to End Child Marriage, accessed on 12 April 2017.